 The Around-the-Door Anchor Strap offers a compromise between these two products.
-Like the Web Slide Exercise Rail System, the Around-the-Door Strap provides multiple attachment points for resistance tubing, but in a less expensive, more portable format.
+Like the Web Slide Exercise Rail System, the Around-the-Door Strap provides multiple attachment points for door anchor exercises with resistance tubing, but in a less expensive, more portable format.

 Each of these options is great for expanding the capabilities of resistance tubing and bands.
 Web Anchor Straps are highly portable but the least convenient, since you need to reset them in a door each time you change the height of your exercise point.
 The Web Slide Exercise Rail System is great for permanent workout stations in a home, office, or clinic.
-And Around-the-Door Anchor Straps provide a low-cost alternative to the Web Slide Exercise Rail.
+And Around-the-Door Anchor Straps provide low-cost alternative wall strap exercises compared with the Web Slide Exercise Rail.

 Exercises with Anchored Resistance Tubing

 In the video examples below, we show exercises using the Web Slide Exercise Rail System.
 However, all of these are easily adapted using the Around-the-Door Anchor Strap or Web Anchor Straps alone.

 With free weights, chest presses must be performed lying on a bench.
 With resistance tubing they are performed seated or standing, depending on your personal preference.
 You can even perform incline and decline chest presses by raising or lowering the selected anchor point height.

 - While seated or standing, attach the tubing at shoulder height.
 (Tubing can also be attached higher or lower than shoulder height for decline or incline presses.)

 - Now turn facing away from the anchor point with the ends of the tubing held in each hand near the chest.